Souris, Manitoba: History

 The first large settlement was led by Squire Sowden.
 In 1880 he was appointed head of a Colonization Syndicate in Millbrook by a group of businessmen looking to settle the area.
 He explored the area of Plum Creek at Souris, adventuring as far west as today's Gainsborough, Saskatchewan.
 This is the time when Squire met the Woods, while exploring the area in early fall 1880.
 The sites were good and he selected several surveyed townships for their future settlement.
 Sowden and the businessmen sent a proposal to Ottawa which was accepted and the venture was begun.
-Sowden and the men arranged for land to be purchased at $3.00 an acre and each settler paid $25.00 for a receipt which was to be presented at the Land Office at the mouth of the Souris when they completed their registration.
-The settlers travelled from Ontario to Detroit by train, then travelling from there to Chicago, next to St. Paul, Minnesota, before eventually reaching Saint Boniface, Manitoba.
-Here they would travel the rough roads west by cart and storing their heavier goods until they could be shipped to the mouth of the Souris when navigable.
+Sowden and the men arranged for land to be purchased at $3.00 an acre and each settler paid $25.00 for a receipt which was to be presented at the Land Office at the mouth of the Souris River when they completed their registration.
+The settlers travelled from Ontario to Detroit by train, then travelling from there to Chicago, next to Saint Paul, Minnesota, before eventually reaching Saint Boniface, Manitoba.
+Here they would travel the rough roads west by cart and storing their heavier goods until they could be shipped to the mouth of the Souris River when navigable.
 When the settlers reached the land at last, they saw the land was good and set to work establishing their homesteads.